TzuChieh/Photon-v2-ThirdParty/README.md

 # Photon-v2-ThirdParty

 This repository holds source code of third-party libraries used by [Photon-v2 Renderer](https://github.com/TzuChieh/Photon-v2) as well as utilities for building them.
-Please note that the libraries and versions listed below are what our custom modifications based on; visit each __custom fork__ link for the actual sources in use.
+Please note that the libraries and versions listed below are what our custom modifications based on; visit each __custom fork__ link for the actual sources in use by [Prebuilt](./Prebuilt/) binaries.

 Header-only: